CamilleDang/proj2/README.md

 | Blurred Trees | High Frequency Details of Trees |
 |:-------------------------:|:-------------------------:|
 |<img width="500" alt="blurred trees" src="trees_blurred.jpg">  |  <img width="500" alt="trees details" src="trees_details.jpg"> |

+This image, in celebration of fall, was somewhat not as successful as the other examples.
+Because this image contained so many edges due to the whole image being leaves of small detail, the sharpening is not as apparent and can be overbearing, given that it is applying sharper edges to a large portion of the image.

 | Original Trees | Sharpened Trees (Threshold = 1) |
 |:-------------------------:|:-------------------------:|